Virtualization

 - differencing disk - A differencing disk is a virtual hard disk (VHD) that stores changes made to another VHD or to the guest operating system.

-- Docker - Docker is an open source software platform to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.
+- Docker - Docker is an open source software platform used to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.

 - edge virtualization - Edge virtualization is the practice of using software versions of physical computing resources at the edge of a network, closest to the devices that produce data.

-- eG Innovations - eG Innovations is an end-user experience and infrastructure monitoring software vendor best known for its eG Enterprise product.
+- EG Innovations - EG Innovations is an end-user experience and infrastructure monitoring software vendor best known for its EG Enterprise product.

 - embedded hypervisor - An embedded hypervisor is a hypervisor that is programmed (embedded) directly into a processor, personal computer (PC) or server.

-- green networking - Green networking is the practice of selecting energy-efficient networking technologies and products, and minimizing resource use whenever possible.
+- green networking - Green networking is the practice of selecting energy-efficient networking technologies and products and minimizing resource use whenever possible.

 - headless system - A headless system is a computer that operates without a monitor, graphical user interface (GUI) or the typical peripherals used to control it, such as a keyboard and mouse.